-Kids are often better than adults at bouncing back and some kids seem to be born with a temperament that provides them with a talent for resilience and an ability to quickly move on from set-backs.
+Kids are often better than adults at bouncing back and some kids seem to be born with a temperament that provides them with a talent for resilience and an ability to quickly move on from setbacks.

-However, according to a group of researchers, one of the factors that contributes to the degree of resilience in kids is not the temperament they are born with but rather, their parents’ style of parenting.
+However, according to a group of researchers*, one of the factors that contribute to the degree of resilience in kids is not the temperament they are born with but rather, their parents’ style of parenting.
 In a recent study, researchers investigated the relationship between parenting styles and resilience including which style seems to build resilience.

 Researchers looked at three styles of parenting including: